Stochastic wave equation with L\'evy white noise: Existence of solution

 When Assumption A holds with $p<1$, the truncated noise $L^N$ has no drift:

 The following lemma is an important tool for controlling the $p$-th moments of stochastic convolutions of $G$ with the truncated noise $L_N$, and is a reformulation of Lemma 3.3 of \cite{chong17-SPA}.
-Note that this result was stated in \cite{chong17-SPA} for the fundamental solution of the heat equation, but it remains valid for the fundamental solution of the wave equation in dimension $d\leq 2$.
+We believe that the condition $p\leq 2$ is needed for this result, since its proof relies essentially on the maximal inequality given by Theorem \ref{max-ineq-th}.
+This condition is missing in \cite{chong17-SPA}.
+Note that this result was stated in \cite{chong17-SPA} for the fundamental solution of the heat equation, but it remains valid for general functions.